Ayanjit/python-UDP-Chat/README.md

 Step 1:
 In the CMD write -> python chat.py
 It creates a server and prints the IP address of the server.
 Server port is fixed at 5000.
-The IP addess is the one which provided by the Wifi Router.
+The IP addess is the one which is provided by the Wifi Router.
 It is not the external IP.